 Features / Characteristics of Sole Proprietorship

 No Separate Legal Business Entity

 The noteworthy point of a sole proprietorship is that there is no separate legal business entity.
-It means that it is not separate from its owner like in case of a company.
+It means that it is not separate from its owner, like in the case of a company.
 The actions of the owner do not differ from that of his business.
-Say, Mr. Ajay Awasthi- a sole proprietor is having a cooler at his home and is using the same in his shop.
+Say, Mr. Ajay Awasthi- a sole proprietor, has a cooler at his home and uses the same in his shop.
 Here, Mr. Ajay’s cooler is not bifurcated as a business or personal asset even though it is his personal asset.

 Owned by one person

 There may be one or more persons carrying on a sole proprietorship.
 The owner may hire two-three persons according to his convenience.
 But that does not mean that it turns out to be a partnership.
 The sole ownership is of the owner only.
 It simply means that the owner has hired those persons as employees, workers, helpers, etc. When dealing with a partnership, there are two or more persons compulsorily to begin a partnership as partners with an agreed profit sharing proportion holding an unlimited liability.
 Whereas here, only the owner is responsible for his debts, profits/losses earned by him, and then he disburses it to his hired persons as per his desire.

 There are different laws in different states.
 But when in general spoken about the registration obligations, there are two things required to legally start a sole proprietorship business:

 - Registering a DBA certificate if starting a business with a fictitious name. (if so required in some states).